The Best European Country to Start a Business According to Your Profile

 • Entrepreneurs need to be approved by the Direccte

-Pros of Opening a Business in France
+Pros of Starting a Business in France as a Foreigner

 - Smaller capital requirements